pstrsr/hexagonal-example/README.md

 ### Advantages of the domain models in the center of the code

-With the domain models being free of any framework specific annotations this is especially great for unit testing your business logic.
+With the domain models being free of any framework specific annotations this is especially great for unit testing our business logic.
 No spring context, that has to boot, no proxy classes, or any services that need to be mocked.

 Just plain old Java, which is easy to understand and fast to execute.